The Positive Benefits Of Gardening In Containers

 purslane

-So if you want to make things even easier, put your pots on wheels and roll them around with ease.
+To make things even easier, consider putting your pots on wheels and rolling them around with ease.
 Your back will thank you.

 sedum

-People who are disabled can garden in containers with more ease.
-Even if you’re in a wheelchair you can have a container garden.
+People with disabilities can garden in containers with more ease.
+Even if you’re in a wheelchair, you can have a container garden.

 Have I given you enough reasons to try container gardening?
-Next time you’re in a store with magazines go check them out.
+Next time you’re in a store with magazines, take a look at them.
 I think you will see more magazines zoning in on container gardening.

 104Shares